-So, I’ve been pretty lucky to have been able to visit Taipei multiple times in the past decade.
-In total, I’ve visited Taipei three times: Once when I was a newbie traveler in 2011, then once more in 2018 when I got to go on a food marathon, and then most recently after COVID restrictions were lifted in 2023.
+I’ve been lucky to have visited Taipei multiple times in the past decade.
+In total, I’ve visited Taipei three times: Once when I was a newbie traveler in 2011, then once more in 2018 when I got to go on a delicious self-imposed food marathon, and then most recently after COVID restrictions were lifted in 2023.

 Taipei Travel Tips for First-time Visitors